branchialspace/BOFS-1/README.md

-DFT environment for computing the optical response of Bi-MOFs
+DFT environment for computing the electronic structure and optical response of MOFs

 ```bash
 # BOFS-1